VoidWitch/SC2002_CampProject/README.md

 - User ID will be the NTU network user ID, that is the part before @ in email address.
 - Assume all users use the default password, which is password.

-o A user can change password in the system.
+- A user can change password in the system.

-o A user will have faculty information.
+- A user will have faculty information.
 E.g, EEE, SCSE.

-• A student list and staff list can be initiated through files uploaded into the system at initialization.
+- A student list and staff list can be initiated through files uploaded into the system at initialization.
 The sample student file and staff file are provided.

 Staff:

-• A staff will be able to create, edit and delete camps.
+- A staff will be able to create, edit and delete camps.

 • A staff can toggle the visibility of the camp to be “on” or “off”.
 This will be reflected in the camp list that will be visible to students.